EdvardM/railsgirls-ruby/src/intermediate.md

 * function to compute BMI.
 BMI is defined as _mass divided by square of length_ (mass in kilograms, length in meters)
 * function to find out distance between two points
 * function to find out if a given number is prime (intermediate)

+## What next?

+Ruby has lots of nice stuff _builtin_, [here nicely grouped by category](http://phrogz.net/programmingruby/builtins.html).
+You don't need to learn any of that by heart, but I realy recommend you to read at least casually through following classes to see what you can do with those:

+* Array
+* String
+* Hash
+* File
+* Dir
+* Time

+## Exercises

+Programming is a skill you build gradually like any other.
+As such, even more complex programs can be started by doing a  very much simplified version first.
+My attempt here is to build a certain solution, which starts very simple.
+You can try it ouf if you like, and see how far you can go.
+Note that this is also _how professionals create actual software_, with the exception that they would likely skip the very first few steps -- except when they start developing in a new language (you'd be surprised how "naive" version they often start with though!)

+Build a program that

+1. reads contents of a file that has some numbers in it, each in it's own line, and prints it out.
+1. writes some number to a new file.
+1. appends (writes to the end) some number to a file
+1. reads all numbers in a file and prints the sum of those numbers
+1. reads a number from command line, writes current date time (with seconds) and that number to a file.
+Separate time and number by semicolon `;'
+1. given number of entries in a file, prints out average (mean) of those numbers.
+You can use the following data for testing:
+    ```
+    2015-09-02 22:23:00;70
+    2015-09-03 14:58:14;63
+    2015-09-04 16:01:25;35

+    ```
+    Your program should print `56.0`
+1. prints latest entry date, value of entry and average for last 5 entries (or all, if there are less)
+1. handles situations like
+  * file does not exist
+  * file exists but is empty
+  * file contains invalid data (skip it, but tell the user what the invalid line was)
+1. prints latest entry date and value, with averages for last 3, 5 and 15 entries
+1. treats multiple entries for one day as one, using average of all those as value
+1. interpolates values for missing days.
+Say, if for `day 1` value was `10` and for `day 3` it is `12`, assume `day 2` to have value `11`.
+1. has [unit test](http://rspec.info/).
+We are doing serious stuff here, so you want to be certain that your old stuff still works when you make changes.
+1. prints all the data as in step 9, but now including weekly and monthly change.
+For example, if we have entry for current date and it's value is 100, and last week ago it was 240, then weekly change is 140 (negative)
+1. as in previous step, but now including **projected values** after one week, at the end of month and after one month.
+Estimate this using recent rate (eg. last 3 days) and longer interval (eg. 14 days).
+In projections, indicate both.
+So the program could print

+    ```
+    Projected estimates:
+       Using last 3 days:
+          - after one week: 80.3
+          - at the end of month: 78.0
+          - after one month: 75.5
+       Using last 14 days:
+          - after one week: 82.5
+          - at the end of month: 79.6
+          - after one month: 79.2
+    ```

+1. can track multiple types of entries, each entry type in it's own file (use custom directory for the code and separate directory for data files)
+1. has a web interface for entering and checking the data.
+Use eg. Ruby on Rails and [Chartkick](http://chartkick.com/) or similar to show projections / averages graphically with actual data .

+Now you have built a nice, general-purpose _linear estimator_.
+You can use that to track your weight, money usage / savings, running speed, electric bill.. anything that can be measured and represented as single number per day.
+Neat, huh :)